turbo-src/turbo-src/docs/contribute.md

 A service that can host a single git repo.
 It must create branches, fetch, pull, merge, etc, according to the turbo-src api.

+### Popup vote table

+Stablize the vote table feature.
+Currently it uses a websocket, but messages are missed.
+Perhaps go simple with polling for now.

 ### Wormhole

 Setup a private wormhole server.